NicoFJ09/NextJS-Tailwind-Tutorials/NextJS_Docu.md

 - If I wanted to change the predetermined server side rendering to client side rendering I would have to specify at the top of the page.js "use client"
 - when we use hooks like useState or useEffect I must declare "use client" since these operations are done on client side.
 - When I create new files that are part of routes these are called page.js, these may have components called differently but to be part of the route they are called page in separate folders.
-- I can separate routes by ID using [] equivalent to : for paths
+- I can separate routes by ID using [] equivalent to : for paths when defining files.
 - One can create new layout.js files for specific folders to control general rules for said folder.
 - Then loading.js would create a custom loader for a specific section in a folder.
 -We can create an error.js file to handle errors, it automatically takes you there (use client is necessary)